madetech/academy_2020_mob/mars-rover/notes.md

 # Demo Notes

-For useful commits and nomtes on what they demonstrate, see separate [demo notes page](demo-notes.md).
+For useful commits and notes on what they demonstrate, see separate [demo notes page](demo-notes.md).

 # To Implement: